 AEROCENE PACHA:ONE SHORT STEP IN THE AIR, ONE GIANT LEAP FOR THE PLANET AND ITS CLIMATE

-Together with representatives from the 33 indigenous communities of the Salinas Grandes, the launch will be accompanied by a ceremony honoring Aerocene Pacha’s namesake—the spatiotemporal connection of the subterrestrial, terrestrial and celestial realms in Incan cosmovision, uniting what lies below the Earth’s surface with the furthest reaches of space.
+Together with representatives from the 33 indigenous communities of the Salinas Grandes, the launch has been accompanied by a ceremony honoring Aerocene Pacha’s namesake—the spatiotemporal connection of the subterrestrial, terrestrial and celestial realms in Incan cosmovision, uniting what lies below the Earth’s surface with the furthest reaches of space.

 How would breathing feel in a post fossil fuel era?
 How can we challenge and overcome the extractive approach to Earth and the wealth of life it provides for?